jdellaverson19/2020239/README.md

 Additional notes on Simon's:
 Simon's Algorithm, in order to ensure that the function remains a black-box, doesn't accept the function itself.
 Instead, it accepts a python dictionary that maps all possible inputs (as bitstrings [e.g. `0001`]) to their respective outputs (in the same format).
 Notably, however, it does provide some help in constructing this.
 The file simon.py (though not the Simon object!) contains a function `create_simons_bitmap`, which, given a mask in the form of a bitstring (as mentioned above, e.g. `0001`) will construct a legal and random 2-1 function and return it as a bitstring.
-Additionally, here are instructions to run the test file simontest.py:

-- This file does not accept command-line arguments.
-Instead, to change the size of the mask (and thus the number of qubits) change the value of `N` at the head of the main function.